-As Mosaic has grown to be a community of more than 2,000 people spread out across three campuses at six gatherings, the Elders/Pastors have realized the need to bring clarity to who calls mosaic home and definition to what that actually means.
+As Mosaic has grown to be a community of more than 3,000 people spread out across two campuses at five gatherings, the Elders/Pastors have realized the need to bring clarity to who call Mosaic home and definition to what that actually means.
 Covenant is the biblical language for an agreement or promise (Genesis 6, 9, 15; Ezekiel 20).
 Our Partnership Covenant gives the Elders/Pastors a chance to make some promises to you at the same time that you are making some promises to your church.

 When trying to figure out if you can truly do life with a particular church, it is critically important that you know what that church believes.
 The following statements represent the most basic biblical and theological beliefs of Mosaic Church.
 We don’t expect everyone to understand every nuance of every word, especially if you are new to the whole Christ-Following thing.
 However, if you see something below that you explicitly reject, we would ask that you gracefully refrain from pursuing Covenant Partnership with Mosaic Church at this time.
 If you need guidance on a particular area of belief, speak to your Missional Community leader or an Elder.